 Blanch Fay Wright was born in Gillespie County, Texas.
 The family later moved to Junction, Texas.
 Blanch Fay Wright met Coke Stevenson, a young bank cashier and were later married in 1912.

 - Coke Stevenson's study of law contributed to his interest in politics.
 He became a County Judge, a member of the House of Representatives and Speaker of the House.
 He was also elected Lieutenant Governor.

 - 1941 - Lt.
 Governor Coke Stevenson became Governor when W. Lee O'Daniel resigned.
 Governor Stevenson was then elected for a full term.

-- One of Blanch Fay Wright Stevenson's gowns pictured here was presented by her daughter-in-law, Mrs. Coke R. Stevenson, Jr. to the Texas First Ladies Historic Costume Collection.
+- Blanch Fay Wright Stevenson's gown pictured here was presented by her daughter-in-law, Mrs. Coke R. Stevenson, Jr. to the Texas First Ladies Historic Costume Collection.

-The actual gown worn by Blanch Fay Wright Stevenson to her husband's inaugration was a gown made of balck crepe.
+The actual gown worn by Blanch Fay Wright Stevenson to her husband's inaugration was a gown made of black crepe.
 She wore a small hat with a bluebird on the front.